-Arts Gowanus is a not-for-profit organization working to support, promote, and advocate for local artists and a sustainable arts community.
+Arts Gowanus is a not-for-profit organization working to support, promote, and advocate for local artists and a sustainable arts community in Brooklyn.

 To do this, we nurture relationships between individual artists, arts organizations, and the broader community:

-- Arts Gowanus connects artists to the greater Gowanus community through art events, business-artist collaborations, and community service.
+Arts Gowanus connects artists to the greater Gowanus community through art events, business-artist collaborations, and community service in Brooklyn.

-- Arts Gowanus connects the world to the Gowanus community by organizing events to promote the arts in Gowanus.
+Arts Gowanus connects the world to the Gowanus community by organizing events to promote the arts in Gowanus, Brooklyn.

 Arts Gowanus is a 501(c)(3) non-profit organization.
 Support for our work comes from individuals, businesses, government, and foundations.
 Join this amazing group of financial supporters, investing in the future of the arts and of Gowanus.